Invoca/style-guide/python/README.md

 # Prelude
-Invoca Python Style Guide initially forked from https://github.com/bbatsov/ruby-style-guide.
+This Python Style Guide is primarily derived from [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/).
+There are some notable exceptions which are described here.
+When in doubt please consult the PEP-8 guide which is included in here in both txt and markdown form.

-The contents of this styleguide are to be enforced by [rubocop](https://github.com/bbatsov/rubocop) and automated in the code review process by [HoundCI](https://houndci.com/)
+The contents of this styleguide are to be enforced by `TODO: Add linter tool` and automated in the code review process by `TODO: add CI tool`

-Any adjustments to this styleguide should be captured in the [.rubocop.yml](.rubocop.yml) config.
+Any adjustments to this styleguide should be captured in the `TODO: add config file`

 ## Table of Contents